apple/swift-metrics-extras/Sources/SystemMetrics/Docs.docc/index.md

 ## Configuration

-Polling interval can be configured through the ``SystemMetricsMonitor.Configuration``:
+Polling interval can be configured through the ``SystemMetricsMonitor/Configuration``:

 ```swift
 let systemMetricsMonitor = SystemMetricsMonitor(